francescosantarelli/ml-optimization-from-scratch/README.md

 - Train-only feature scaling to avoid data leakage
 - Comparison of predictive performance and computational cost

-> The core model logic is implemented directly with NumPy/SciPy/CVXOPT rather than high-level model APIs such as PyTorch, TensorFlow, or `sklearn.neural_network`.
+> The model formulations, analytical gradients, block-coordinate strategy, dual SVM setup, and MVP decomposition were implemented directly.
+General-purpose numerical solvers are used only where explicitly indicated.

 ## Reported results